tyomaiva/first-rust-course/src/syntax_basics.md

 <!-- + `use` creates shorthand aliases, so instead of typing `std::io::stdin()` we type `io::stdin()` -->

 ## First code snippet
+> You can edit and run most of the code snippets on this page without leaving your browser.
+Alternatively, you can copy them to the [Rust Playground](https://play.rust-lang.org/) and run there

 ```rust,editable
 fn main() {
     let mut index = 10; // Define a variable